radicle-dev/radicle.xyz/_guides/seeder.md

 ### Firewalls

-If you are running a firewall, ensure that port `8776` is open for TCP connections.
+If you are running a firewall, ensure that port the port Radicle node listens on is open for TCP connections.
 This will allow inbound connections to your node.

 > It's recommended to run a basic firewall to further lock down your server,
 > using something like `iptables`, though this is out of scope for this guide.